Zeriuno/MIMOire/intro.md

 Cartographie des processus
 Cartographie du SI
-Création de centres de gravitation
+Création de centres de gravitation: le `try`, par exemple, fais cela au niveau de l'exécution du langage de programmation.

 > Infrastructure resilience is often associated with the ability of the hard infrastructure or physical system to cope with severe disruptions; however, the institutions and enterprises that make up the soft infrastructure systems are also